 Here’s what I did.

 Place UNBLEACHED all-purpose flour in a mixing bowl.
 Bleached flour toughens baked goods.
 Add salt and sugar and stir ingredients together.
 Add coconut oil or vegetable oil.
 Add milk.
 (I didn’t have milk on hand so I used half-and-half.)

-Stir ingredients together.
+Stir the ingredients together.

 Shape pie crust dough into a ball.
 Place a piece of waxed paper on your counter and sprinkle it with flour.
 Place pie crust on top.
 Sprinkle dough heavily with more flour.

 Place a piece of waxed paper on top and roll out placing your rolling pin in the middle of the dough and working outwards.
 Try to keep the edges nice and round shaped.
 (Don’t overroll in some directions causing rectangles or other shapes).
 Turn the dough over, coat the pie dough with more flour, and continued rolling out the dough from the center to the perimeter of the dough.

 Roll out until the pie dough is about a 10-11-inch circle – large enough so that you will have a little overlap in your pie pan for the crust.
 Remove waxed paper from the top of the dough.

 Bake crust about 10-12 minutes at 375, until lightly browned.
+Remove from oven.

-Meanwhile, as pie crust is baking wash half of the berries.
+Meanwhile, as pie crust is baking, wash half of the berries.
 Place blueberries in a saucepan over medium heat.
 Add salt, sugar, cornstarch and water.

 Stir to combine.

 Bring blueberry mixture to a soft boil and cook about 5-10 minutes until mixture becomes thick.
 Once the blueberry mixture is thick, add butter, lemon juice and stir to combine.

 Wash remaining blueberries and pat dry with a towel.
 Place this half of the fresh blueberries in baked pie shell.

 Carefully spoon blueberry sauce over fresh blueberries in pie shell.
 Allow to cool and refrigerate until ready to serve.